uzak/101/js_procedural_prog.md

 **Exercises**
 * Read about [Arrays](https://javascript.info/array) and try out all methods and properties of `Arrays` in `node` at least three times.
+* Create a program that will ask the user for the ages of three friends.
+Print out the median and the average age of the friends.

 ### Object
 * An object is a collection of key value pairs.
 Keys are strings, values can be anything.
+* Also called "hashtable" or "dictionary" in other languages
 ```js
 > let person = {
 ...  name: "Peter",